jiaxchen2-c/DeepDRIM/README.md

 # DeepDRIM

-DeepDRIM is develop to consider the neighbor images and is improved from a previous model CNNC https://github.com/xiaoyeye/CNNC.
+DeepDRIM is develop to consider the neighbor images and is improved from a previous model [CNNC](https://github.com/xiaoyeye/CNNC).

 Dependency:   python 3, packages: